ORNL/ReSolve/docs/sphinx/developer_guide/git_guidelines.rst

 ============

 When opening a PR, make sure to select the correct base branch.
-If there are merge conflicts, resolve them before requesting a review.
+If there are merge conflicts, use ``git rebase`` to resolve them before requesting a review.

 Detail changes made in your PR in the description.
 ------------